ska-sa/katgpucbf/doc/xbgpu.networking.rst

 timestamps of two consecutive chunks can be calculated using the following:
 `timestamp_step_per_chunk = heaps_per_fengine_per_chunk * timestamp_step`.

+Chunks do not directly contain a timestamp, but the chunk ID is formed by dividing the first timestamp of the chunk by `timestamp_step_per_chunk`, and thus the timestamps can easily be reconstructed.

 .. todo::

   Update this section when the channel division for non-power-of-2 array sizes